Menditect/documentation/additional/01-howtos/cicd-config.md

 - Finally, if you also want MTA to push CI/CD testrun results to your own API endpoint, enter the Endpoint and Secret key.<br/>Read more about it on the [CI/CD result handling page](cicd-result).

 ### Enable CI/CD
-Where regular test runs are executed on the Test Configuration level, CI/CD enabled test runs are executed on the Test Application level.
-When testing a Test Application, all Test Configurations that use that Test Application, that are CI/CD enabled, and where the environment matches the provided parameters, are executed.
-This means that also other Test Applications could be affected, if one of those Test Configurations use more than one.
+Where regular test runs are executed on the Test Configuration level, CI/CD enabled test runs are executed on the Application level.
+When testing an Application, all Test Configurations that use that Application, and are CI/CD enabled are executed.
+Keep in mind, that also other Test Applications could be affected, if one of those Test Configurations use more than one.

 If you want to include a Test configuration in testing, you need to enable it by editing it from the Test design page.
 - Edit the Test Configuration that you want to execute and set "CI/CD enabled" to TRUE.
 - Now open the [Test Settings](../../test-setting) for the Test Configuration and set a Test Setting as My Preference.

 ### Check App status
-The CI/CD API can be used in a pipeline that always performs a deployment of the latest revision to the Test Application.
+The CI/CD API can be used in a pipeline that performs deployments of a Mendix Application.
+But the CI/CD API does not check if the deployment is done.

 :::info
 Before executing a CI/CD testrun, check that the deployment is completed and the status of the <a href="../../application-instance">Application Instance</a> is "Running".